tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/040_NordicSetup.md

   - A git repo on BitBucket which has a file `.../abc/Foo.xml`.
 - "workspace"
   - A directory, `${VC_WORKSPACE}`, created and owned by you.
-  - Contains a configuration files `.recipe`.
+  - Contains a configuration file `.recipe`.
   - Created using `dogit ip|projectbranch|product`.
 - "projectbranch"
   - A name for git branches, which is common to many repos.